mwidas/mwidas/README.md

 🌱 I’m currently learning and building environmental data science skills -- particularly analytics, modeling, GIS, application development, and data visualization.

-🌐 I'm interested in corporate sustainability, and environmental conservation and remediation
+🌐 I'm interested in using geospatial analyis to answer questions and find solutions focusing on environmental conservation and remediation

 🐝 I'm passionate about bees and permafrost while exploring the world around me